G04.00 - Acute disseminated encephalitis and encephalomyelitis, unspecified

-G04.00 is a billable ICD-10 code used to specify a medical diagnosis of acute disseminated encephalitis and encephalomyelitis, unspecified.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+G04.00 is a billable diagnosis code used to specify a medical diagnosis of acute disseminated encephalitis and encephalomyelitis, unspecified.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 Unspecified diagnosis codes like G04.00 are acceptable when clinical information is unknown or not available about a particular condition.
 Although a more specific code is preferable, unspecified codes should be used when such codes most accurately reflect what is known about a patient's condition.
 Specific diagnosis codes should not be used if not supported by the patient's medical record.